-By the time you board your long-haul flight, the chances are that you’ve already been waiting around for a couple of hours in the airport.
-If your flight is delayed, then you may already have read all the books and magazines you brought along and worn the batteries of your iPod down before you even take off, and the prospect of that 24-hour flight to New Zealand may be beginning to resemble a prison sentence.
+By the time you board your long-haul flight, you’ve probably already been waiting around for a couple of hours.
+With your stash of books and magazines starting to look depleted and the batteries of your tech wearing down before you even take off, the prospect of that 24-hour flight to New Zealand may be beginning to resemble a prison sentence.

 Fear not, help is at hand!

-Most of the major long-haul operators do now have personal TV screens installed for their passengers that enable you to choose what to watch and when - you can even pause the action when dinner’s brought round!
+These days, most major long-haul operators have personal TV screens installed for their passengers that let you choose what to watch and when - you can even pause the action when you need to stretch your legs.

 Try and sleep

-If you can, sleep.
-Dozing can take hours off your flight and ensure you arrive at your destination less frazzled and jet-lagged than if you’ve spent all your time sampling the free booze and playing endless computer games.
+Once you've cherry-picked a film or two, see if you can sleep.
+Dozing can trim hours off your flight and help you arrive at your destination less frazzled and jet-lagged than if you’ve spent all your time sampling the free booze or chasing arcade glory.

-To help you sleep, the airline may provide you with an eye mask, but bring one with you if you think they may not.
-Another useful sleeping aid is an inflatable neck rest, which will be particularly useful for those of us not lucky enough to be sitting in the fully reclining seats in the first or business class areas.
+To help you nod off, the airline may provide you with an eye mask, but bring one with you if you want to be sure.
+Another useful sleeping aid is an inflatable neck rest, which will be particularly useful for those not lucky enough to be fully reclined in a first or business class seat.

 Move your body